Dariush-Cyrus/Dariush-Cyrus.github.io/content/projects/Quantum chromodynamics/index.md

   - Simulation
 ---

-simulation of subatomic syatem in a non perturbative  approach.
+simulation of subatomic system in a non perturbative  approach.
 It has many  many parts and a field still under research and development

 <!--more-->